kfcampbell/ansible-dev-pc/README.md

 ### other other things to do

-- need to `sudo apt upgrade`
+- `sudo apt upgrade`
-- need to restart/log off/on in order for full changes to take effect
+- restart/log off/on in order for full changes to take effect
+- `git config --global credential.helper store`
+ 	- `git config --global user.name`
+ 	- `git config --global user.email`
+- install draw.io